 By quarter end five Community Enhancement Fund grants remained open.
-One of these projects, Society of the Educational Arts, has been completed with a \$30,000 payment made and the rest of their reimbursement requests under review.
-The Alliance for Downtown New York construction mitigation program is ongoing with over \$400,000 in reimbursements under review.
-This agreement will continue through April 2015 to coincide with the most recent construction timeline.
-If the other three projects are to move forward, contract amendments extending their terms will be required.
+One of these projects, Society of the Educational Arts, has been completed with over \$41,000 in payments made during the quarter and the rest of their reimbursement requests under review.
+The Alliance for Downtown New York construction mitigation program is ongoing with over \$425,743 in reimbursements paid during the quarter and additional reimbursement requests expected to coincide with the most recent construction timeline.
+If the other projects are to move forward, contracts will need to be executed or amended.
 LMDC Staff is working closely with these grant recipients to further their projects and process outstanding payment requisitions.